Please note that CatFoodDB may earn a small commission on purchases made via links on this site. Thank you for your support!

-However, analyzing all the data has shown me there are definitely different tiers of quality across the 1500+ wet cat food products I've looked at.
-Below you'll find 10 of the best wet cat foods that scored the highest using my fact-based, unbiased analysis of each product using the manufacturer's published nutritional information.
+However, analyzing all the data has shown me there are definitely different tiers of quality across the thousands of wet cat food products I've looked at since starting this project over 6 year ago.
+Below you'll find 11 of the best wet cat foods that scored the highest using my fact-based, unbiased analysis of each product using the manufacturer's published nutritional information.

 When looking to find the highest quality cat food product, I'm primarily looking at two different properties of each particular variety.
 Pet foods manufactured in the United States and Canada are required to publish this information, so it makes sense that products can be compared against each other this way.

-Additionally,specialty varieties were also excluded from this list.
-These speciality foods include all veterinary diets, and well as products specifically developed for kittens or senior cats.
+Additionally, specialty varieties were also excluded from this list.
+These speciality foods include all veterinary diets, diets formulated to treat specific medical conditions, and products specifically developed for kittens or senior cats.
 Cats requiring these specialty diets have their own unique dietary concerns and their products should often be evaluated on different criteria.